Thank you everybody who clicked in on my poll!

 A note on braiding “in period”:

 It is very unlikely that European loop braids were restricted to the surviving written instructions in a very few 15th C. English household manuscripts and 17th C. upper-class ladies’ workbooks.
 Especially in regard to differences as superficial as specific color patterns.
-A 5 to 10-loop braid of any given structure actually has relatively few possible color patterns, especially braids of only two main braiding moves (like square braids).
-I think it’s near impossible that they weren’t all exploited in all the centuries that people have been braiding with dyed fiber.
+A 5 to 10-loop braid of any given structure has a large but not infinite number of possible color patterns.
+I think it’s near impossible that they weren’t all exploited during all the centuries that people have been braiding with dyed fiber.

 In fact, even though not many braids have have managed to survive intact from medieval and earlier periods, the few that do include several loop braids that are very different from the braids described in the known loop braiding manuscripts—that is, in having a different braided structure, which is much huger difference than a color-pattern variation.